Friendship Style Quiz Result

 What the research says

-The Encourager pattern aligns with what social psychology research calls 'communal orientation' (Clark & Mills, 1979 and subsequent work) — a relational style that defaults to other-focus.
-High-communal orientation correlates with strong relational outcomes, but also with chronic asymmetric relationships when not paired with self-advocacy.
+The Encourager pattern aligns with what social psychology calls 'communal orientation' (Clark & Mills, 1979 and subsequent work) — a relational style that defaults to other-focus, where help is offered based on the other person's need rather than tracked as a debt.
+High-communal orientation correlates with strong relational outcomes, deeper trust, and more durable long-term friendships, but it also correlates with chronic asymmetric relationships when it isn't paired with self-advocacy.
+The Encourager who never signals their own need tends to end up with friends who, in good faith, never offer.
 Recent loneliness research (Holt-Lunstad and others) consistently finds that givers without reciprocal support networks have outsized loneliness risk despite appearing socially active from the outside.
+The lesson for Encouragers is structural rather than emotional: it isn't enough to be surrounded by people you love.
+You also need one or two relationships where care flows both ways by default — relationships in which the other person knows how to ask, and you've practiced not to deflect.
+Without that, the communal-orientation strength quietly becomes the source of its own loneliness.

 Frequently asked questions